Employee Communications: Massachusetts

 - Employment in Massachusetts is at-will.
 The general rule in Massachusetts is that an employment-at-will relationship can be terminated at any time, for any reason, or for no reason at all.
 See Employment at Will.

 - Massachusetts law requires employers to post various notices related to employment.
 See Communications in Postings Required by Massachusetts Law.

 - Massachusetts allows the use of restrictive covenants in employment agreements.
 See Communicating Sensitive Information.

 - Massachusetts restricts certain uses of mobile devices while driving.
 See Restricting Employee Communications; Use of Mobile Devices.

 - Employers should be aware that Massachusetts law prohibits retaliation against employees who engage in certain protected activities.
 See Restricting Employee Communications; Retaliation and Whistleblower Protections.

-- Massachusetts recognizes defamation claims in the employment context.
-See Massachusetts Law on Defamation.
+- Massachusetts recognizes defamation and defamation claims in the employment context.
+See Massachusetts Law on Defamation and Blacklisting.